 Adding code snippets to your WordPress website with the help of this plugin is extremely safe.
 Being able to easily see which snippets are active on your website and having a way to add the snippet without directly editing the functions.php file yourself can save you many problems down the road.

-Let’s now have a close look how to make changes to your
+Let’s now have a close look at how to make changes to your

-To begin with, navigate to the Theme Editor, which is located under WordPress Dashboard > Appearance as shown below:
+To begin with, navigate to the Theme File Editor, which is located under WordPress Dashboard → Appearance (for Classic Theme) as shown below:

 On the right-hand side of the screen, you can see a list of all the theme files.
 These differ depending on which theme you use, but one of the top options should be Theme Functions, i.e., functions.php file.
 Click on the file to open it in the editor as shown below: